MEET YOUR COMMITTEE

 I have vast experience and professional qualifactions covering project management and health and safety as well as chair a number of airport related meetings with both internal and external partners

-SECRETARY: Debbie Hayes
+Events Coordinator: Debbie Hayes

 I served 21 yrs in the special Investigation Branch, Royal Military Police within the British Army and left as a Warrant Officer Class 1.
 Working through the ranks I have been part of the mess committee for many years in a variety of roles from property SNCO to Mess President.